jarombouts/yougottaclick/README.md

 ## GETTING STARTED

 This repo takes an extremely... *ozempic* approach to architecture.
 Everything is contained in a single go binary.
 Just do `go run .` (or `go build` if you want a binary) to start the server, which listens on port 8008.
+When stress testing it, I got up to 10k simultaneous connections, both clicking twice a second, before things started to go weird.
+Not bad.

 ## WHAT'S HAPPENING